Open Access Journal

 Institutional Membership

-The Cogitatio Press Institutional Membership program is an affordable option that allows authors to freely publish in highly ranked open access journals.
+The Cogitatio Press Institutional Membership program is an affordable option that allows authors to freely publish in our highly ranked open access journals.

 The membership covers all journals issued by Cogitatio Press: